CollegeBoreal/INF1069-202-19H-02/1.KafkaCat/300093216/README.md

 ```
 ksql> CREATE STREAM ksql_ventes_with_key \
        WITH (VALUE_FORMAT='AVRO', KAFKA_TOPIC='ventes-with-key') \
-       AS SELECT CLIENT , CAST( AS STRING) AS CODE, QUANTITE, PRIX \
+       AS SELECT CLIENT , CAST( AS BIGINT) AS CODE, PRODUIT, QUANTITE, PRIX \
        FROM ksql_ventes PARTITION BY CODE ;
   ```